Ted Lasso, Mosquito Coast, Mythic Quest: WTF is Apple TV Plus?

-Apple TV Plus is Apple's subscription video streaming service featuring original TV shows and movies -- and only original shows and movie.
+Apple TV Plus is Apple's subscription video streaming service featuring original TV shows and movies -- and only original shows and movies.
+It has a skinny -- but growing -- lineup of high-end originals, like Ted Lasso, Mythic Quest and The Mosquito Coast.
 Unlike streaming services like Netflix, Disney Plus and HBO Max, Apple TV Plus doesn't have a deep library for you to dive into.
-Instead, it has a skinny -- but growing -- lineup of high-end originals, like Ted Lasso, Mythic Quest and The Mosquito Coast.

 It's among the cheapest big-name services out there, but many people can unlock it free for as long as a year -- and for a lot of people, Apple TV Plus has been free as long as it's existed.
 Since launching in late 2019, Apple TV Plus has repeatedly extended its already extensive free trials for people who bought an Apple gadget.
 One analyst estimates that 62% of Apple TV Plus accounts are freeloading with a promotion.
 The latest extension to Apple TV Plus' free trials is set to end July 1.